For further information about what the trial involves, and participation, please click here.

 Design and Method

 A Phase III double-blind placebo-controlled randomised trial (N = 340).
-Participants will be assigned to receive either 12 weeks of mirtazapine or equivalent placebo.
-Trial sites will include Geelong, Wollongong, Brisbane and Perth.
-Further trial sites to be confirmed.
+Participants will be assigned to receive either 12 weeks of mirtazapine or an equivalent placebo.
+The trial recruited participants through six sites in Geelong, Wollongong, Brisbane, Perth, Adelaide and Townsville.

 Progress/Update